L'Anse aux Meadows, Newfoundland - Viking Site

 The hard life of the Vikings

-Outside, the wind blows in the meantime, which rarely stops in this area.
-From the shallow coast, I look out onto the Strait of Belle Isle, the narrow inlet in the Gulf of St. Lawrence, and I wonder what the people might have thought, trying to rebuild their lives in this inhospitable region?
-It's amazing what man is capable of, if need be.
+The wind is now blowing outside and rarely stops in this area.
+From the flat coast I look out over the Strait of Belle Isle, the narrow inlet in the Gulf of St. Lawrence.
+I wonder what the people thought when they tried to build a new life for themselves in this inhospitable region?
+It's amazing what people are capable of when necessary.

 Viking boy